 During the discussion, Samuelsson revealed that the Volvo SUV smaller than the XC40 could be an all-electric model and off-road capability might not be a focal point.

 Samuelsson spoke to the British auto publication about leveraging the parent company’s new architecture.
 “We’ll also use SEA,” Samuelsson said.
-Explaining why Volvo Cars Group is looking at SEA instead of CMA for the potential Volvo XC20, Samuelsson said it’s difficult to manufacture a smaller product, which would need to be cheaper, on the CMA.
-He didn’t say it explicitly, but indicated that it is a cost issue, and so, it isn’t like CMA can’t technically allow a smaller Volvo EV.
+Explaining why Volvo Cars Group is looking at SEA instead of CMA for the potential Volvo XC20, Samuelsson said it’s difficult to manufacture a smaller product, which would need to be cheaper, without the necessary cost and scale.

 Where the CMA’s development took place in Sweden, the SEA’s was developed in China for the local market where volumes are high.
-Thus, there’s significant savings involved in the new platform, with the Volvo Car Group boss saying Chinese suppliers allow “a very good cost structure”.
+Thus, there are significant savings involved in the new platform, with the Volvo Car Group boss saying Chinese suppliers allow “a very good cost structure”.

-The Volvo XC20 Recharge, or the Volvo C20 Recharge if the small electric SUV turns out to be coupe-styled, will not have the 78 kWh battery pack.
-The 40 Series models, which come with it, deliver more than 418 km (260 miles) as per WLTP.
-The 20 Series model may not do above 220 km (137 miles) on a full charge as it would be for short commutes and an urban type of vehicle, much like the Honda e or the Mini Cooper SE.
-The smaller battery would help bring down the price of the car, as it is the single most expensive component.
+The Volvo XC20 Recharge, or the Volvo C20 Recharge, if the small electric SUV turns out to be coupe-styled, will not have the 78 kWh battery pack.
+The 40 Series models, which come with it, deliver a range of more than 418 km (260 miles) as per WLTP.